Optimizing Ollama VRAM Settings for Using Local LLM on macOS (Fine-tuning: 2)

 CPU & GPU

-A solution for slow LLMs on Ollama server when accessing through Dify or Continue
+A solution for slow LLMs on Ollama server when accessing from Dify or Continue

 Recently, the performance of open-source and open-weight LLMs has been amazing, and for coding assistance, DeepSeek Coder V2 Lite Instruct (16B) is sufficient, while for Japanese and English chat or translation, Llama 3.1 Instruct (8B) is enough.
 When running Ollama from the Terminal app and chatting, the generated text and response speed are truly surprising, making it feel like you can live without the internet for a while.